kuberhealthy/kuberhealthy/README.md

 #### Deployment and Service

-Deploys a `deployment` to the `kuberhealthy` namespace with `2` replicas, waits for pods and service to be in the 'Ready' state and serving a hostname, then makes a request to the endpoint for a `200 OK`, then terminates them and ensures deployment and service terminations were successful.
-Containers are deployed with their resource requirements set to 15 millicores and 20Mi units of memory.
-The check uses the latest Nginx web server container (`nginx:latest`) for the deployment.
-A success means that a deployment and service can be brought up and that the corresponding hostname endpoint can return a `200 OK`.
-If `CHECK_DEPLOYMENT_ROLLING_UPDATE` is set to `true`, the check will initially deploy Nginx's alpine web server container and roll to the latest (`nginx:alpine` -> `nginx:latest`) and look for a second `200 OK`.
-A failure means that an error occurs anywhere in the deployment creation, service creation, HTTP request, and tear down resulting in an error report to Kuberhealthy.
+The check deploys a `deployment` to the `kuberhealthy` namespace with `2` replicas and waits for pods and service to be in the 'Ready' state and serve a hostname.
+Once rady, the check makes a request to the endpoint for a `200 OK` response and then proceeds to terminate them and ensures that the deployment and service terminations were successful.
+Containers are deployed with their resource requirements set to 15 millicores and 20Mi units of memory and uses the latest Nginx web server container (`nginx:latest`) for the deployment.
+A successful check run implies that a deployment and service can be brought up and the corresponding hostname endpoint returns a `200 OK` response.
+If `CHECK_DEPLOYMENT_ROLLING_UPDATE` is set to `true`, the check will initially deploy Nginx's `alpine` web server container, roll to the latest (`nginx:alpine` -> `nginx:latest`), and look for a second `200 OK` response.
+A failure implies that an error occurred anywhere in the deployment creation, service creation, HTTP request, or tear down process -- resulting in an error report to the Kuberhealthy status page.

 - Namespace: kuberhealthy
 - Timeout: 5 minutes
 - Check Interval: 30 minutes
-- Check name: `deploymentCheck`
+- Check name: `kh-deployment-check`
+- Configurable check environment variables:
+  - `CHECK_IMAGE`: Initial container image.
+  - `CHECK_IMAGE_ROLL_TO`: Container image to roll to.
+  - `CHECK_DEPLOYMENT_NAME`: Name for the check's deployment.
+  - `CHECK_SERVICE_NAME`: Name for the check's service.
+  - `CHECK_NAMESPACE`: Namespace for the check (default=`kuberhealthy`).
+  - `CHECK_DEPLOYMENT_REPLICAS`: Number of replicas in the deployment (default=`2`).
+  - `CHECK_TIME_LIMIT_SECONDS`: Number of seconds the check will allow itself before timing out.
+  - `CHECK_DEPLOYMENT_ROLLING_UPDATE`: Boolean to enable rolling-update (default=`false`).
+  - `ADDITIONAL_ENV_VARS`: `Key`=`Pair` delimited list of variables passed into the pod's containers.
+  - `SHUTDOWN_GRACE_PERIOD_SECONDS`: Amount of time in seconds the shutdown will allow itself to clean up after interrupt.

 ### Security Considerations